The Best Japan Travel Tips

 You must have heard the stereotypes of the workaholic Japanese, staying til way late at night at work and rarely seeing home.
 There is truth in that for some of course, and Golden Week (end of April through the first part of May) is one of the few times in the year Japanese actually expect to have a holiday.
 Years ago many rushed to the airport and flew abroad.
 With Japan’s economy in a coma for 25 years, there is somewhat less of that these days.
 Prices can be high, airfare exorbitant, trains full, hotels booked up, you name it.
 Everyone says to avoid this time like the plague.

 However, once again, there is opportunity here that few others see.
+There is a huge exodus of people from the big cities at the start, and their return at the end.
+In the middle, the big cities are actually quieter than normal.
 As a foreign tourist, you are not bound to their work schedule, so you can start or end your trips through it or around it – and still do well as long as you are not fighting the Japanese for the same seats and heading in the same direction.
 So timing is crucial here.
 Avoiding Golden Week also means cheating yourself of some of Japan’s most beautiful sights, like the peak of the wisteria at the Ashikaga Flower Park in Tochigi and Kawachi Fujien in Fukuoka, or the beauty of Japan’s tulips such as the annual Tulip Fair in Toyama, Huis Ten Bosch in Nagasaki, Umami-kyuryo Park in Nara, the Nanohana festival in Nagano, and Shinrin Koen in Saitama, among others.
 The shibazakura at the Fuji 5 Lakes, the Hitachi Seaside Park in Ibaraki, and Nabano no Sato in Mie are all gorgeous in springtime.

-The Nuts & Bolts – 2 Keys To A Fantastic Japan Trip
+The Nuts & Bolts – The Keys To A Fantastic Japan Trip

 1. Budget